 At certain stages you must stop work until the building inspector checks your cabin and approves the work up to that point.
 Some of the common stages are:

-The last stage is known as the final inspection and once this is passed you will be issued your Certificate of Occupancy.
+The last stage is known as the final inspection and once this is passed you will be issued your Certificate of Occupancy (CO).
 You are not allowed to move in and live in your log home or sell it until you’ve received your CO.

 Many log home builders have negative stories about their working relationship with the building department.
 County inspectors have an important job to do and the best approach is to listen carefully and follow their instructions.
 Staying on their good side can save time and leads to a good working relationship.

 While you may have the same knowledge and experience as a hired general contractor, you probably don’t have the same track record with the building inspectors that they do.

 Try treating the local inspector as your mentor and you may discover that they will act like one, answering your questions freely and offering advice along the way as well.

 You or your contractor are responsible for calling and arranging the required inspections.
 Check with your local building department to see if they have guidelines to follow and what lead-times they expect; they may even have an online system for inspection scheduling.

 This kind of forward thinking separates successful builders from amateurs.
 By planning ahead and anticipating your progress you can schedule inspections, deliveries from cabin suppliers and subcontractors in advance so your job receives priority and there is no down-time on the job site.

 You should be aware that a building inspector is not the same thing as a home inspector.
 Although their jobs may be very similar, a building inspector is verifying conformance with building codes and ensuring that workmanship complies with an approved building plan.